MELTRIC Switch-Rated Plugs & Receptacles

 Safer and Faster Portable Generator to Lift Station Connections

 A Wisconsin wastewater treatment plant is saving time with a combination plug/receptacle and disconnect switch that makes generator connections safe, fast and easy at lift stations around town.
-Safety concerns led the Watertown, WI wastewater utility to equip its portable emergency generators and remote lift stations with Decontactors.
-The MELTRIC Decontactor™ Series switch-rated plugs and receptacles allow workers to safely make and break electrical connections, even under full load.
+Safety concerns led the Watertown, WI wastewater utility to equip its portable emergency generators and remote lift stations with MELTRIC Switch-Rated plugs and receptacles that all workers to safely make and break electrical connections, even under full load.

-The city is underlain by 105 miles of sewers that collect wastewater from a 12 square mile area.
+Running beneath the city are 105 miles of sewers that collect wastewater from a 12 square mile area.
 The collection system also includes 18 remote lift stations.
 The lift stations, located around the city, use submersible pumps to elevate the wastewater in the sewer lines and facilitate gravity flow to the treatment plant.
 Typically, they are located below ground level with a control panel above ground.
 Assistant Water Systems Manager-Wastewater Kevin L. Freber says the total capacity of the pumps is 27 million gallons per day, although flow generally averages between three and three-and-a-half mgd.

-While some lift stations are equipped with stationary generators to provide emergency power, a power failure may make it necessary to bring the department’s portable generators to the other lift stations and connect them to power the pumps until service is restored.
+While some lift stations are equipped with stationary generators to provide emergency power, a power failure may make it necessary to bring the department’s portable generators to the other lift stations to power the pumps until service is restored.
 Previously, these stations were equipped with conventional pin and sleeve connectors.
-However, they could not be locked easily to prevent tampering or injury to children or vandals who might try to remove the plug.
+However, these pin and sleeve devices had a limitation: they could not be locked-out easily in order to prevent tampering by vandals or injury to children who might try to remove them.
 Freber says, “The generators deliver 100 amp service, and with the plugs we had before, there was no way of locking the two parts together.
 Any kid could walk up and pull it apart.”

-Freber points out that the Decontactors are easy to lock to prevent tampering and also are safe when they are separated.
+Freber points out that MELTRIC Switch-Rated devices are easy to lock-out and safe when they are separated because live parts are not exposed.
 He states, “You have to twist it to open it, and even if someone could get it apart, they never could get at the live contacts.”
-This is due to their dead-front construction and enclosed arc chambers.
-Easily accessible contacts on the previous connectors had the potential to expose workers or others to live power, so switching to MELTRIC’s Decontactors also helped the utility to simplify compliance with NFPA 70E arc flash requirements.
+This is due to their dead-front design and enclosed arc chambers.
+Easily accessible live contacts on pin and sleeve connectors had the potential of exposing operators to live power.
+MELTRIC devices not only shield workers from live parts, they also help the utility in complying with NFPA 70E's arc flash requirements.